1-in-3 vs. Not-All-Equal: Dichotomy of a broken promise: Breaking the promise from the left

-We now turn to prove the nontrivial part of Theorem~\ref{thm:main2} --- the hardness part.
+We now turn to prove the hardness part of Theorem~\ref{thm:main2}.
 Suppose that $\G$ is unbalanced --- i.e., $\G \not \to \L_\omega$.
 Note that, since $\G$ is bipartite, the net length of any oriented cycle is even.
-In order to prove hardness in Theorem~\ref{thm:main2}, we will prove two easier facts.
+The proof of hardness in Theorem~\ref{thm:main2} shall follow from the combination of the next two facts.